Central Bank of Montenegro

 The Central Bank of Montenegro (Centralna Banka Crne Gore, or CBCG) is the central bank of Montenegro.
-Although Montenegro does not issue its own currency after it unilaterally adopted the euro in 2002, the stated mission of the central bank is to establish and maintain a sound banking system and monetary policy.
+Montenegro does not issue its own currency, and unilaterally adopted the euro in 2002.
+The stated mission of the central bank is to establish and maintain a sound banking system and monetary policy.

-The Central Bank of Montenegro was established by the Parliament of Montenegro in November 2000, when the country was part of a political union of Serbia and Montenegro.
+The Central Bank of Montenegro was established by the Parliament of Montenegro in November 2000, when the country was part of a political union of Federal Republic of Yugoslavia.
 With its establishment, the Republic of Montenegro obtained an independent authority responsible for monetary policy, and establishment and maintenance of sound banking system and efficient payment system operations.

-The Montenegrin monetary system was eurized in 1999, when German Mark was adopted as a legal tender, alongside Yugoslav Dinar.
-Montenegro has not issued its own currency since, as it has unilaterally adopted the euro in 2002.

 The Central Bank of Montenegro does not participate in the European System of Central Banks or in ECB meetings.
-However, it tracks ECB policy, making the latter the de facto central bank of Montenegro for economic and monetary purposes.
+Instead, it tracks ECB policy, making the latter the de facto central bank of Montenegro for monetary policy purposes.
 One of the main proclaimed goals of the Central Bank of Montenegro is the accession of the country to the Eurozone.
-Montenegro does not mint issue or print euro coins or notes and imports them from other countries that are part of the Eurozone.
+Montenegro does not mint, issue or print euro coins or notes and imports them from other countries that are part of the Eurozone.

-Governors

-The current Governor of the Central bank of Montenegro is Radoje Žugić, as of October 1, 2016.
-The position of the Governor was created after Montenegro achieved independence in 2006.
-The holder of the office is confirmed by vote in Parliament.